PoisotLab/ms_metaweb_perspectives/README.md

 **Conflict of interest:** The authors have no conflict interests to disclose

-**Authors' contributions:** TS, and TP outlined the key concepts discussed in the manuscript.
+**Authors' contributions:** TS, and TP conceived the ideas discussed in the manuscript.
 All authors contributed to writing and editing the manuscript.

 **Data availability:** There is no data associated with this manuscript.